HoTT/HoTT-Agda/README.md

 - The equivalence/path between `N=` and `_==_ {N}` is called
 - `N=-equiv`/`N=-path` (TODO: `n=-equiv`/`n=-path` would maybe be more natural).
    Note that this equivalence is usually needed in the direction `N= ≃ _==_ {N}`

+If a positive type `N` behaves like a negative one through some access function `f : N → M`, the property is called `f-ext : (n₁ n₂ : N) → f n₁ = f n₂ → n₁ = n₂`

+### Functoriality

+A family of some structures indexed by another structures often behaves like a functor which maps functions between structures to functions between corresponding structures.
+Here is a list of standardized suffices that denote different kind of functoriality:

+- `X-fmap`: `X` maps morphisms to morphisms (covariantly or contravariantly).
+- `X-emap`: `X` maps isomorphisms to isomorphisms.
+- `X-isemap`: Usually a part of `X-emap` which lifts the proof of being an isomorphism.

+For types, morphisms are functions and isomorphisms are equivalences.
+Bi-functors are not standardized (yet).

+TODO: `X-fmap-id`, `X-fmap-∘`

+### Pointed Types

+If pointedness can be inferred, `⊙` may be suppressed.

 ### Precedence